Notes on the Book So good they can’t ignore you by Cal Newport

 (Importance of Control)

 The point at which you have acquired enough career capital to get meaningful control over your working life is exactly the point you‘ve become valuable enough to your current employer will prevent you from making the change.

 The Law of Financial Viability

-When deciding whether to follow an appealing persuit that will introduce more control to your worklife, seek evidence of whether people are willing to pay for it.
-If you find this evidence continue.
+When deciding whether to follow an appealing pursuit that will introduce more control to your work-life, seek evidence of whether people are willing to pay for it.
+If you find this evidence continues.
 If not, move on.

 Think Small, Act Big

 (Importance of Mission)

 For a mission-driven project to succeed, it should be remarkable in two different ways.
 First, it must compel people who encounter it to remark about it to others.
 Second, it must be launched in a venue that supports such remarking.